qmlbook/qt6book/docs/ch04-qmlstart/input.md

 ![](./assets/textinput3.png)

-And try the tab key for navigation.
+Try the tab key for navigation.
 You will experience the focus does not change to `input2`.
 The simple use of `focus: true` is not sufficient.
-The problem arises, that the focus was transferred to the `input2` element the top-level item inside the `TlineEditV1` (our `Rectangle`) received focus and did not forward the focus to the `TextInput`.
-To prevent this QML offers the `FocusScope`.
+The problem is that when the focus was transferred to the `input2` element, the top-level item inside the `TlineEditV1` (our `Rectangle`) received focus, and did not forward the focus to the `TextInput`.
+To prevent this, QML offers the `FocusScope`.

 ## FocusScope

-A focus scope declares that the last child element with `focus: true` receives the focus if the focus scope receives the focus.
-So it’s forward the focus to the last focus requesting child element.
-We will create a 2nd version of our TLineEdit component called TLineEditV2 using the focus scope as the root element.
+A focus scope declares that the last child element with `focus: true` receives the focus when the focus scope receives the focus.
+So it forwards the focus to the last focus-requesting child element.
+We will create a second version of our TLineEdit component called TLineEditV2, using a focus scope as the root element.

 ```qml
 // TLineEditV2.qml